 - Diagnosis Status:

-I enjoy being supportive and having entertaining and enlightening conversations, although I might not be in theme with most books and games or a good support for some autists although I try.
+I enjoy being supportive and having entertaining and enlightening conversations, although I might not be in theme with most books and games or a good support for some autistics although I try.

 Whaa-?
-Since you're still reading I'm going to tell you a bit more about my relation to this disorder.
-I have been in a long distance relationship with two people with HFA (being the multiple interests type, not Asperger's) who have been a wonderful as well as difficult experience, there have been misunderstandings and times one was irritated with me for what I thought to be "no reason," I felt inferior from a smarts point of view because he would get angry with "dumb people" generally and I was unable to please and comfort him (he has high requirements for what he dislikes but doesn't know what he needs and wants), but he's very important to me and we still are closer than normal friends.
+Since you're still reading I'm going to tell you a bit more about my relation to autism.
+I have been in a long distance relationship with two people with HFA (being the multiple interests type, not Asperger's) who have been a wonderful as well as difficult experience, there have been misunderstandings and times one was irritated with me for what I thought to be "no reason," I felt inferior from a smarts point of view because he would get angry with "dumb people" generally and I was unable to please and comfort him (he had high requirements for what he disliked but didn't know what he needed and wanted).
+We made some progress through communication and time and patience helped him open up and us both learn.
+Sadly he didn't love me and kept hurting me and lying so I had to leave.

 The first HFA I dated introduced me to autism.
 The talks we had sparked an interest about the mind and unique nature of Low Latent Inhibition bearers.
-Ever since I started discovering friends with autism whom I didn't know were autistic and have made new Asperger's best friends.
-I wasn't able to rely on all of them but I can like some very much and hold them as high as best friends.
-The fact they're autistic as a first thing to know gives me comfort and safety, I trusted my exes a lot so they made a very significant impression compared to the rest of the people I met.
-I'm now a bit obsessed about aspies, yet can also be a little uneasy about them, I mostly don't know how to react.
+Ever since that event took place, I started discovering friends with autism whom I didn't know were autistic and have made new autistic best friends.
+I wasn't able to rely on all of them but I like some very much and hold them as high as best friends.
+The fact they're autistic as a first thing to know gives me comfort and safety, I trusted my ex a lot so she made a very significant impression compared to the rest of the people I met/dated.
+I'm now a bit obsessed about auties, yet can also be a little uneasy about them, I mostly don't know how to react.

-I score high enough on all ASD tests to be on the spectrum, but I don't have SPD except to some real life touch from people I don't have an emotional connection with, some fabrics and labels, water in my eyes, hot [peppery] foods.
-When my clothes aren't sitting well on me, I need to make them sit well on my skin, they bother me.
-I'm clumsy with movement and body posture.
-I often bump my legs/feet into things, you could say I have two left feet.
-I'm not good at keypress-as-told games.
+I score high enough on all ASD tests to be on the spectrum (check out my media), but I don't have SPD except aversion to some real life touch from people I don't have an emotional connection with, some fabrics and especially labels, water in my eyes, hot (peppery) foods, sweet smells when I'm eating salty foods.
+When my clothes aren't sitting well on me, I need to make them sit well on my skin because they bother me.